top of page

 Authors: Michael Hinshaw and Diane Magers

-For those who practice CX, or want to, you know: the profession often gets reduced to sales monitoring, contact centers, customer satisfaction surveys, CRMs, and customer journey maps,as if one tactic solves everything.
-The same goes for employee experience when it’s disconnected from the bigger picture.
-I wrote about this in Chapter 4 of my own book, The Sage Works Guide to Global Leadership.
+For background, the CX profession often, quite unfortunately, gets reduced to sales monitoring, contact centers, customer satisfaction surveys, CRMs, and customer journey maps as if one tactic solves everything.
+The same goes for employee experience when it’s disconnected from the bigger business picture.
+The whole system, if you will.

 Experience Rules dives deep into the system that brings it all together beneath the umbrella of "human" experience.
 It describes an Experience Operating System (XOS) comprised of eight elements that, when practiced together, drive results.
-Many of these pieces will already be familiar to Certified Customer Experience Professionals because they are core competencies of the profession:

 • Strategy and vision